bruce-szalwinski-he/superdsm-2/docs/source/pipeline.rst

 Inputs and outputs
 ------------------

 Pipeline stages require different inputs and produce different outputs.
 These are like intermediate results, which are shared or passed between the stages.
 The pipeline maintains their state, which is kept inside the *pipeline data object*.
-Below is an overview over all inputs and outputs available within the default pipeline:
+Below is an overview over all inputs and outputs available within the SuperDSM pipeline:

 ``g_raw``
     The raw image intensities :math:`g_{x^{1}}, \dots, g_{x^{\#\Omega}}`, normalized so that the intensities range from 0 to 1.
 Up to the normalization, this corresponds to the original input image, unless histological image data is being processed (i.e. the hyperparameter ``histological`` is set to ``True``).
-Provided by the pipeline via the :py:meth:`~.pipeline.Pipeline.init` method, refer to its documentation for details.
+Provided by the :py:class:`~.pipeline.LoadInput` stage.

 ``g_rgb``
     This is the original image, if histological image data is being processed (i.e. the hyperparameter ``histological`` is set to ``True``).
 Otherwise, ``g_rgb`` is not available as an input.
-Provided by the pipeline via the :py:meth:`~.pipeline.Pipeline.init` method, refer to its documentation for details.
+Provided by the :py:class:`~.pipeline.LoadInput` stage.

 ``y``
     The offset image intensities :math:`Y_\omega|_{\omega = \Omega}`, represented as an object of type ``numpy.ndarray`` of the same shape as the ``g_raw`` image.
 Provided by the :py:class:`~.preprocess.Preprocessing` stage.